Conversational Strategies and Status in Information-gathering during Natural Disaster

-I am currently working in collaboration with the National Center for Atmospheric Research (NCAR) on project CHIME, in which we are investigating “protective decision-making” practices of Twitterers active during coastal hazards, such as 2012 Hurricane Sandy.
+As part of my dissertation work, I have worked in collaboration with the National Center for Atmospheric Research on project CHIME, in which we investigated “protective decision-making” practices of Twitterers active during coastal hazards.

 Analytics for OpenStreetMap History Data